Iconiq2/WD-SUNGA-HandsOn2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.
+This project involves building a personal website that functions as an online portfolio, highlighting my design expertise and web development skills.
+The site is divided into several sections, including an introduction, resume, project showcase, blog, and contact information.
+Showcasing my skills, experience, and qualifications in an engaging and visually appealing format.

 Guiding Question:

-- What is the project - About creating heroes and animation.
+- What is the project - About creating personal website
-- Whats the purpose - To practice my skill in creating animation and heroes.
+- Whats the purpose - To practice my skill in creating a personal website
 - What are key components - Correct input of syntax
-- What technology used and how it is used - HTML, CSS, and JS
+- What technology used and how it is used - HTML and CSS

 ### Key Components